Tommy-CS/Spectral-Swap/README.md

 ## 🌟 Watch the Showcase GIF! 🌟
 ![alt text](SpectralSwapGIF.gif) <br>
-(unfortunately the FPS on the GIF is low 😞)
+(unfortunately, the FPS on the GIF is low)